Setting up TPROXY

 Skip this section if you don't need to proxy traffic from the device itself that is running the Hysteria client.

 In scenarios where the device's own traffic needs to be proxied, to avoid traffic loops with Hysteria, it's essential to separate the Hysteria client's own traffic from the traffic that's being proxied.
-The best way to achieve this is to run the Hysteria client as a dedicated user and then perform user-based matching in iptables.
+The best way to achieve this is to run the Hysteria client as a dedicated user and then perform user-based matching in iptables or nftables.

 We also recommend running Hysteria as a dedicated user when using one-click installation scripts and Linux distribution packages, and to configure it according to this section.